 - Social posting: write and schedule Tweets, FB, LinkedIn. posts

 - Develop & execute the Email Marketing Campaigns.

-- Manage the Marketing Automation: Monitoring, Reporting, Analyze Results, … and Optimize.
+- Manage the Marketing Automation: Monitoring, Reporting, Analyse Results, … and Optimise.

 While these are some prompters, I have a schematic framework for this when I will be working with you in your company to help you create your team.